Jozo132/GPCG/README.md

 Here is where it gets spooky.
 Example:
-Let's say we train an algorhitm code with this Genetic Programmer to play Game_A.
+Let's say we train an algorithm code with this Genetic Programmer to play Game_A.
 It should suck at playing in the beginning and only slowly get better.
 Having the code running for (let's say) 8 hours it only gets about half decent results.
-But having it running for so long, our algorhitm will have made some well trained function models in the global 'brain'.
+But having it running for so long, our algorithm will have made some well trained function models in the global 'brain'.
 Then let's say we start a new project to train playing a similar but different game Game_B.
 This time it would aswell suck at the beginning, but it will grasp on what to do faster, because the global brain has 'experience' from previous runs.
 Having the code running for (let's say) 1 hour it gets just as good as the other code last time, despite it being a different game, but with some slight similarities.